Are you a high-performing, entrepreneurial, and forward-thinking educator?

 A Community Committed to Excellence and Continual Growth

-We prioritize developing leaders from within and have invested in multiple career pathway programs for our teachers and leaders.
-With 45 days of professional development built into the academic year, our teachers are equipped with the tools necessary to improve their practice and tackle challenging issues for which there is no prewritten playbook.
+We prioritize developing leaders from within and have invested in multiple career pathways for teachers and leaders.
+With 45 days of professional development built into the academic year, our teachers are equipped to tackle challenging issues for which there is no prewritten playbook.

 Foundations has been recognized by Next Generation Learning for its innovative staffing model.